Skip to content

 outboxStep 4Yes (module + event handlers)Optional: tenancy

-jobsStep 4Yes (handlers + backend)Optional: BullMQ
+jobsStep 4Yes (handlers + backend)Optional: BullMQ, outbox

 webhookStep 4Yes (module + event publishing)Optional: tenancy